3vcloud/dsoal-GW1/DSOAL-GW1_readme.txt

      resides.
 (4) Copy the hrtf_defs and presets folders to
      “C:\users\<your username>\Application Data\openal\”.
+     (On newer version of Windows, "Application Data" has been replaced by AppData\Roaming.
+Use that instead.)
 (5) Create the directory
      “C:\users\<your username>\Application Data\openal\hrtf” and extract all of
      the .mhr files from HRTF_OAL_1.19.0.zip into that directory.
+(On newer version of Windows, "Application Data" has been replaced by AppData\Roaming.
+Use that instead.)
 (6) Make the following edits to alsoft.ini:
     * (Note: Lines beginning with a # symbol are comments/examples that are ignored.
 If you want a setting to take effect, make sure there’s no #